NVIDIA/CUDALibrarySamples/cuDSS/README.md

 This folder demonstrates main cuDSS APIs usage.

-Note: samples are updated to work with the latest version of cuDSS available (currently: 0.5.0) and might be imcompatible with older versions.
+Note: samples are updated to work with the latest version of cuDSS available (currently: 0.7.0) and might be incompatible with older versions.
 For further details, please check the release notes in the official documentation.

 [cuDSS Documentation](https://docs.nvidia.com/cuda/cudss/index.html)